henrytitheridge-stone/mastermind_project/README.md

         ```
         player_input = [int(x) for x in (input("Enter your guess (colours may be repeated): \n").split())]
         ```
-- If statements then check for any guesses of more or less than 4 items and any numbers outside the 1-6 range
+- If-statements then check for any guesses of more or less than 4 items and any numbers outside the 1-6 range
 <!-- Screenshots of error messages -->
 - Valid guesses are then matched to their colour dictionary values and made ready to be 'added' as pegs on the board:
     ```